 Amitiza (lubiprostone).
 Amitiza, is approved by the FDA for the treatment of chronic constipation from an unknown cause (not constipation due to another condition or treatment).
 Amitiza softens the stool by increasing its water content, so the stool can pass easily.
 This medication is taken twice daily with food.
 Some reported side effects of Amitiza include headache, nausea, diarrhea, abdominal pain, and vomiting.

 Linzess (linaclotide).
 This drug is a capsule taken once daily on an empty stomach, at least 30 minutes before the first meal of the day.
 Linzess helps relieve constipation by helping bowel movements occur more often.
-It is not approved for use in those 17 years of age and younger.
+It is not approved for use in those age 17 years and younger.
 The most common side effect of Linzess is diarrhea.

 Cephula, Chronulac, Constulose, Duphalac, Enulose, (lactulose).
 Lactulose, a prescription laxative with a variety of brand names, draws water into the bowel to soften and loosen the stool.
 Side effects include gas, diarrhea, upset stomach, and stomach cramps.